-- TTP (tenant rent) will be set at the applicable tax credit rent based on the unit size and target AMI for the unit. - Contract rents will be set below 110% of the HUD-published Fair Market Rent (FMR) based on bedroom size.
-At this time, the contract rents are anticipated to be set at 91.247% of 110% of the FMR.
+- TTP (tenant rent) will be set at the applicable tax credit rent based on the unit size and target AMI for the unit. - Contract rents are set below 110% of the HUD-published Fair Market Rent (FMR) based on bedroom size.
+Currently, the contract rents are at 86.11% of 110% of the FMR.
 Contract rents may be increased through an increase to the TCAC-published Tax Credit rents. - The Housing Assistance Payment (HAP) subsidy will be the difference between the contract rent and the TTP.
 Payment of the HAP subsidy shall be subject to the availability of federal funding.
 The HAP contract will otherwise be the same as a standard RAD-PBV HAP contract. - The contract rent will not be permitted to exceed 110% of the FMR.